Patayin Mo Sa Sindak Si Barbara: Remakes

-In 1995, Star Cinema remade the film as Patayin sa Sindak si Barbara with Lorna Tolentino as Barbara and Dawn Zulueta as Ruth, directed by Chito Roño and written by Ricky Lee.
+In 1995, Star Cinema remade the film as Patayin sa Sindak si Barbara with Lorna Tolentino as Barbara and Dawn Zulueta as Ruth, directed by Chito S. Roño and written by Ricky Lee.
 Only veteran actress Angie Ferro appeared on the remake in the same role as Beatriz.

-In 2008, ABS-CBN bought the rights to remake the cult classic as a primetime TV Series starring Kris Aquino as Barbara for Sineserye Presents: The Susan Roces Cinema Collection, an anthology series that adapted three of Roces' well-known films for television.
+In 2008, ABS-CBN bought the rights to remake the film as a primetime televsion eries starring Kris Aquino as Barbara for Sineserye Presents: The Susan Roces Cinema Collection, an anthology series that adapted three of Roces' well-known films for television.
 The program debuted with a 38.1% rating, becoming the first television remake in the Philippines with honors of a high rating.

-A Remake will premier on IWant this fourth quarter titled "Barbara Reimagined".
-It is based on a 1995 Film.
+A reimagining, titled Barbara Reimagined, was released on November 8, 2019, on iWant.
 It stars Nathalie Hart as the title character, Mariel de Leon as Ruth, and JC de Vera as James.